sosinc/sosinc.github.io/content/blog/solving-redux-boilerplate-with-react-hooks.md

 ### @redux/toolkit

 [@redux/toolkit](https://redux-starter-kit.js.org/) provides utilities to fight off the boilerplate monster.
-We make extensive use of many of them.
-But I wanted more.
+It's brilliant, i make extensive use of many of them, but I wanted more.
 A friction-free way to perform async actions, with as few as possible compromises with Redux principles.

 ### Custom react hooks